Hold My Liquor: Critical reception

-The song received highly positive reviews from music critics, with many praising its instrumentation, West's vocals, and Dean's guitar solo.
+The song received critical acclaim from music critics, with many praising its instrumentation, West's vocals, and Dean's guitar solo.
 Multiple critics have described the track as "woozy."
 The Velvet Underground's Lou Reed gave the song a positive review in The Guardian saying: "'Hold My Liquor' is just heartbreaking, and particularly coming from where it's coming from – listen to that incredibly poignant hook from a tough guy like Chief Keef".
 He then praised its synthesized guitar solo, calling it "devastating" and "absolutely majestic."
 Gavin Haynes of NME called the song "the missing link between the woozy-weepy electronics of 808s... and his new incarnation [on Yeezus]."
 Jordan Sargent of Spin described the song as "the woozy and, arguably, darkest track" on Yeezus.
 Andrew Unterberger from Popdust also praised the song, claiming the instrumental was reminiscent of the Drive soundtrack and labeling West's verse a highlight.
 Unterberger did however, criticize Vernon and Chief Keef's contributions, calling them "uninspiring" and felt another verse by West would have been better.
 Jon Dolan of Rolling Stone described the song as "an elegantly wasted house ballad, with Justin Vernon of Bon Iver as dyspeptic diva crooning under the amber waves of drank and teenage Chicago rapper Chief Keef playing the sad gangsta."

 Kyle Kramer of Complex named "Hold My Liquor" the best song of 2013.
 In 2018, Phil Witmer of Noisey looked back on "Hold My Liquor" and fellow Yeezus track "Black Skinhead", writing that they weren't rap, but 'rock anthems from the 25th century' and branded "Hold My Liquor" as the album's 'emotional peak'.